-As the world’s first purpose built art gallery, Dulwich Picture Gallery was also designed with three acres of gardens.
-Populated with many interesting trees including Fulham, Red and English oaks as well as a Mulberry tree, the gardens are open all year round for you to enjoy.
+Dulwich Picture Gallery was designed with three acres of gardens.
+Populated with over 25 species of trees, including the Japanese Maple and Kentucky Coffee trees, the Gardens are open all year round for you to enjoy.

-Enjoy Sir John Soane's architectural feat, as you wander the gardens.
-Notice the pioneering roof-lanterns on the top of the building, that let natural light into the gallery, ideal for viewing paintings.
+Enjoy Sir John Soane's architectural feat.
+Notice the pioneering roof-lanterns on the top of the building, that let natural light into the Gallery, ideal for viewing paintings.